Before you launch a business, you need a strong business plan. Without a clear direction of where the company is heading, the business will fail.

 What is an Executive Summary?

-An executive summary definition can be summarized as the opening section of a proposal or business plan.
+An executive summary definition can be summarized as the opening section of a proposal or business plan summary.
 It delivers a brief, comprehensive overview of the business document and lays out the main points.
 These highlights give a snapshot of the critical components of the business that will make or break its success.
 Executive summaries are utilized in the business world, but they also have a place in academia.

 Executive summaries range in length, usually between one to five pages.
 It is best to write the summary in shorter paragraphs and sections.
 When it comes to business writing, concise language is most suitable for the ideal audience who will be reading it.